tedneward/Azgaarnoth/Creatures/Elemental.md

 >- **Languages** Terran
 >- **Challenge** 5
 >___
 >***Earth Glide.*** The elemental can burrow through nonmagical, unworked earth and stone.
-While doing so, the elemental doesn’t disturb the material it moves through.
+While doing so, the elemental doesn't disturb the material it moves through.
 >
 >***Siege Monster.*** The elemental deals double damage to objects and structures.
 >